 - A negative overall cash flow is not necessarily a bad thing because the company may be investing in capital assets for future gains.

-Understanding Cash Flow From Investing Activities
+Cash Flow From Investing Activities

-In many cases, a firm may have a negative overall cash flow for a given quarter.
+A firm may have a negative overall cash flow for a given quarter.
 If the company cannot generate positive cash flow from its business operations, a negative overall cash flow is not necessarily a bad thing.

 - Proceeds from disposal of property, plant, and equipment